m-zeroual/CPP_Module_09/Bitcoin-exchange/DATE_VALIDATION.md

 ## Solution:
 - Correct the date to a valid date.
 Since 2012 is a leap year, the correct date should be `2012-02-29`.
 - Ensure that the value is positive.
-Replace `-1` with a positive value.
+Replace `-1` with a positive value between 0 and 1000.

 ### Corrected Line:
 ```bash